 The most commonly found red Thai curry paste is the Thai Kitchen brand which is vegan.
 The Maesri brand Thai curry pastes are also vegan.
 Some may contain fish sauce, so be sure to check the label if you are using a different brand.

-Many restaurants put fish sauce in the Thai curry, so you will have to ask.
+Many restaurants put fish sauce in Thai curry, so you will have to ask.
 Some restaurants are able to leave it out if requested, but you should always check with the wait staff.
-Vegan Thai curry can be hard to find, that is why I prefer to make it at home.
+Vegan Thai curry can be hard to find, which is why I prefer to make it at home.

 🥡 Storage and reheating

 One of my favorite things about this dish is that it's great for meal prep!
 It tastes even better the next day after the flavors have time to blend, so it works great to make a big pot for dinner and then prep lunches for the rest of the week.